Willamette Falls Locks: Gate design

 The gates were based on designs used in locks on the Monongahela River.
 Each swung on suspension rods mounted in iron brackets tied into masonry.
 The gates did not rest on rollers or tramways, and were easily worked by one man.
 Each gate had eight wickets, located near the bottom of the gate, with each wicket measuring 4 ft by 2 ft.
 The locks were flooded and drained by opening and closing the wickets, through the use of connecting rods.
 Two men were required to work each gate.
 There were two culverts under each gate sill to carry off mud and gravel which might otherwise impede the opening of the gates.
 Each lock gate was 22 ft long and 20 ft high.
 Buttresses 16 ft thick reinforced the walls carrying the gates.
 The gates were opened and closed with cranks.

-The stone used for the masonry was local basalt, except for the rock used for the hollow quoins, which was a some different basaltic type, but drawn from a quarry on the Clackamas River owned by someone named Baker.
+The stone used for the masonry was local basalt, except for the rock used for the hollow quoins, which was some different basaltic type, but drawn from a quarry on the Clackamas River owned by someone named Baker.
 The masonry was set with hydraulic cement with no lime intermixture.
 The masonry walls were constructed of blocks of basalt, each weighing 1 to 2 tons.

 On completion, the maximum water depth in the lock was 3 ft.
 A newspaper published at the time stated that the normal water depth in the river at the head of the canal was seven feet, and four and a half feet during low water seasons.
 This was sufficient to allow river boats to safety pass.

 Boats could transit the locks with up to 15 ft of water on the upper guard lock gates.
 The guard lock was designed to allow a rail to be installed which would allow vessel transit with 17.5 ft of water.
 However, on the few occasions every year when the river rose any higher, navigation could not be safely made, and the guard lock could not be opened.